cjnm/simpleblog/README.md

 ## Introduction

 Simpleblog is a ExpressJS React app with DynamoDB as storage.
+The features of the APi are:

+- Logged in user can create, update, delete and read blogs
+- Public user can read blog and can signup with github

+##### Other Features

+- Github Auth
+- Runs on multithreaded CPU with node cluster module
+- Uses local dynamoDB
+- Runs on docker
+- API caching with redis.
+Invalidates when any data updates else remains persistant.

 ## Setup